fabioricali/valify/README.md

 ```

 ### Locale
-You can set locale string in tow ways:
+You can set locale string in two ways:

 ##### 1) Globally, using static method `setLocale`
 ```javascript